 The key point about GADTs is that pattern matching causes type refinement.
-For example, in the right hand side of the equation the type a is refined to Int.
+For example, in the right hand side of the equation eval :: Term a -> a eval (Lit i) = ...

+the type a is refined to Int.
 That's the whole point!
 A precise specification of the type rules is beyond what this user manual aspires to, but the design closely follows that described in the paper Simple unification-based type inference for GADTs, (ICFP 2006).
 The general principle is this: type refinement is only carried out based on user-supplied type annotations.
 So if no type signature is supplied for eval, no type refinement happens, and lots of obscure error messages will occur.
 However, the refinement is quite general.
 For example, if we had: